 Taste: Vanilla, Tablet, Fiery Pepper, Liquorice, Sea Salt and Oak.
 Wafts of Bonfire Smoke in the background.

-Value for Money: A dram full of oily, coastal characteristics and a huge dose of punchy pepper.
+Thoughts: A dram full of oily, coastal characteristics and a huge dose of punchy pepper.
 Should be a treat for anyone who enjoys the likes of Talisker and Ledaig.

 Three more great drams from Douglas Laing then, and yet more evidence of the quality on offer from the ultra good value Remarkable Regional Malts range.
 It’s been said many times before, not least on this site, but please do not be put off by the ‘B’ word, these drams are 100% malt whisky and are on a par with any ‘single’ malt you care to mention, except of course, for one key aspect… The price.